mgeeky/mgeeky/README.md

 Welcome to my Github lair where you'll find all sorts of security-related tools of hopefully decent quality. ⚡

+If you ever benefited from my projects, tools, scripts, pull requests - if you ever saw my work helpful to others, it would be really awesome if you could consider supporting these efforts through <a href="https://github.com/sponsors/mgeeky">my Github Sponsors page</a>.
+Simply buying me a coffee or better a beer - would keep way more motivated!

+Cheers!

 #### &#x1f4c8; My GitHub Stats

 <a href="https://binary-offensive.com">